 DLF is built for grassroots action.
 A committed community gravitates to us from within and beyond DLF’s institutional membership, working across boundaries of many kinds and making the Digital Library Federation a force for good.

 Here you can learn what our more active DLF groups are up to.
+Interested in our quarterly DLF Groups newsletter?
+Sign up here.
 Want to start a new group or revive an older one?
 Check out the DLF Organizer’s Toolkit.
 We’re not big on red tape.
 Just let us know what you’re planning and how we can help.

 (See also our shortcut list of ways to get involved with groups, and learn more about CLIR/DLF affiliates and membership cohorts.)